 1. Notes → atomic cards

 From the notes below, generate 20 atomic flashcards.
-Each card: 1 question, 1 short answer (≤30 words).
+Each card: 1 question, 1 short answer (<=30 words).
 Skip anything that requires more than one fact to answer.
 If a sentence has 3 facts, make 3 cards.
 Output as Q: / A: pairs.

 2. Cloze-deletion cards

-Convert each sentence below into a cloze-deletion card.
-Each: original sentence with the key term hidden using `{{c1::term}}` Anki syntax.
-If a sentence has 2 testable terms, use `{{c1::}}` and `{{c2::}}` on the same card.
+Convert each sentence below into a cloze-deletion card using Anki syntax.
+Hide the key term with {{c1::term}}.
+If a sentence has 2 testable terms, use {{c1::}} and {{c2::}} on the same card so it makes two cards.
+Do not nest more than 3 levels deep.
+Output one card per line.

 3. Language vocab cards

-I'm learning {language}.
-From this vocab list, generate cards: front = word in {language}, back = (1) 1 translation, (2) 1 short example sentence in {language}, (3) part of speech, (4) gender or tone marker if relevant.
+I'm learning [language].
+From this vocab list, generate cards: front = word in [language], back = (1) 1 translation, (2) 1 short example sentence in [language], (3) part of speech, (4) gender or tone marker if relevant.
 Skip cognates that are obvious to an English speaker.

 4. Code-snippet cards